giotto-ai/giotto-tda/README.rst

 Testing
 -------

-After installation, you can launch the test suite from outside the source directory   ::
+After developer installation, you can launch the test suite from outside the source directory   ::

     pytest gtda